travi/example-framework/README.md

 ### Compile Styles
 * `grunt compile`

-### Set up the server instance
-* Ensure Vagrant and VirtualBox are installed
-* Install the Vagrant hosts updater plugin (<https://github.com/cogitatio/vagrant-hostsupdater>)
-    * `vagrant plugin install vagrant-hostsupdater`
-* `vagrant up`
-* The script updates your hosts file automatically using sudo, so you will need to provide your password to enable this.

 ### Load the example in your browser
 * Enter http://travi-framework-sample.dev/ in the address bar of your browser